 The EU as cash-cow

-Between 2007 and 2020, Hungary will have received on average 3.5% of its annual GDP for development purposes from the European Union, mostly in the form of European Structural and Investment (ESI) Funds.
-In some years, like in 2017, this share increased to 6-7 % of the GDP.
+Between 2007 and 2020, Hungary will have received on average three-and-a-half per cent of its annual GDP for development purposes from the European Union, mostly in the form of European Structural and Investment (ESI) Funds.
+In some years, like in 2017, this share increased to six or seven per cent of GDP.
 These funds go largely into public infrastructure, although the way in which contracts are awarded is far from clear.

 What are ESI Funds?